selkind/GeoMap/source/faults_glossary.md

 **Field Value Restrictions:**

-total slip unknown, total slip less than 0.1 km, total slip in the range 0.1-1 km, total slip in the range 1-10 km, total slip in the range 10-100 km
+{total slip unknown, total slip less than 0.1 km, total slip in the range 0.1-1 km, total slip in the range 1-10 km, total slip in the range 10-100 km}

 ## TOTSLIP_KM